-A thermoplastic splint (supporting device) has been made for you to help protect your repaired tendon(s).

-You must wear your splint at all times (even when sleeping) for four weeks after your operation.
+A thermoplastic splint has been made for you to help protect your repaired tendon(s).
+You must always wear your splint (even when sleeping) for four weeks after your operation.
 Do not remove the splint without the advice of your therapist.